Urinary Tract Infection in Males Treatment & Management

 Approach Considerations

-The decision to treat young men who are sexually active for UTI versus sexually transmitted disease (STD)-related urethritis rests primarily on epidemiologic grounds (eg, recent new sexual partner, multiple sexual partners).
+The decision to treat young men who are sexually active for UTI versus sexually transmitted disease (STD) – related urethritis rests primarily on epidemiologic grounds (eg, recent new sexual partner, multiple sexual partners).

-Outpatient vs Inpatient UTI Management
+Outpatient Versus Inpatient UTI Management

 If the patient appears toxic, has obstructive uropathy, has stones, is unable to tolerate fluids by mouth, has significant comorbid disease, or otherwise is unable to care for himself at home, inpatient admission is recommended.
 For example, consider admission for UTI for elderly patients and patients who have diabetes, who are immunocompromised, or who show signs of dehydration, hyperpyrexia, or rigors.